-The validity of the notes will be passed upon for us by Paul Hastings LLP, our United States counsel, and for the initial purchasers by Davis Polk & Wardwell LLP, United States counsel to the initial purchasers.
-Certain matters of Colombian law relating to the notes will be passed upon for us by Gómez-Pinzón Zuleta Abogados S.A.S., our Colombian counsel, and for the initial purchasers by DLA Piper Martínez Beltrán Abogados S.A.S., Colombian counsel to the initial purchasers.
+The validity of the notes will be passed upon for us by Paul Hastings LLP, our United States counsel.
+Certain matters of Colombian law relating to the notes will be passed upon for us by Gómez-Pinzón Abogados S.A.S., our Colombian counsel.